ALL PAST DUE BALANCES MUST BE PAID OR YOU WILL BE PLACED ON THE WAIT LIST FOR YOUR SELECTED CLASSES.

-Outdoor camp is running as an all-weather program so please dress your child appropriately.
+Outdoor camp is an all-weather program so please dress your child appropriately.
 This includes wearing proper rain or snow boots, rain and/or winter jackets, warm hats and gloves, etc. If you need help supplying your child with weather appropriate clothing, please contact us as the PTA has a donation box specifically for this purpose.
 If we lend your child an article of cold / wet weather clothing, we ask that you replace the item if you have the means to do so.

 On the occasion the weather for any given day is forecasted to be extreme or dangerous, Outdoor Camp will be cancelled.
 We will notify families by 8:00am so they can plan accordingly.
 Please note that we will make the call based on the morning forecast.
 We cannot readjust if the weather changes as we are not guaranteed to have staff available.